Ritual of Transition, Congregational Offices, Bondi Junction, March 23, 2018

 Late November, 2017: Sr Colleen was farewelled from the school where she has ministered for nearly 25 years on Sunday.
 Liturgy, music and a light lunch allowed her Sisters and the school community to acknowledge her service with love and gratitude.

 Image 1: The school.
 Image 2: The liturgy attendees with the Sisters of Charity in the front row.
 Image 3: A student with the collage made for Sr Colleen.
 Image 4: Sr Colleen.
 Image 5: Carolyn Armstrong pays tribute to Sr Colleen on behalf of St Canice’s’ parents.
 Image 6: Cutting the cake.
 Image 7: The cake.
 Image 8: The Sisters of Charity in attendance.
 From left, Colleen Mills, Mary Maguire, Virginia Wilkinson, Deirdre Hickey, Margaret Guy, Colleen Holohan, Clare Nolan, Colleen Noonan, and Margaret Fitzgerald.
-Image 9: Some of the Sister who used to teach at St Canice’s.
+Image 9: Some of the Sisters who used to teach at St Canice’s.

 A party for six of this year’s Jubilarians – November 2017